 Can you tell us anything about the work?

 This work was first presented on site in early Sep.
 2016, being available for purchase via e-Bay.
-The original work is still for sale, in early Nov.
-2016, by e-Bay vendor 'antart_gallery (1)' of Białystok, Poland.
-I invite you to visit that e-Bay listing.
+The original work was sold, in Nov.
+2016 I believe, by e-Bay vendor 'antart_gallery (1)' of Białystok, Poland.
+The images are no longer available at that link.
 A fine 'Schenck' work that is new to the site & appears here thanks to Eric Raunig for kindly drawing the matter to the attention of the webmaster.
 You can view many other items available for sale by 'antart_gallery' by clicking here.